-Since you will invest a lot of time, energy, and money in your coaching training, make sure you find the best program for you.
+Since you will invest a lot of time, energy, and money in your coaching training, use these 6 tips to help you choose the best program for you.

 Question: How would (or did) coaching training help you?
 You can leave a comment by clicking here.